bicpi/bicpi.github.io/_posts/2015-08-01-run-phpspec-when-saving-files-with-gulp-and-phpstorm.markdown

 get the exact same setup of Node module on their machine.
 Think of it as [Composer](https://getcomposer.org/) for Node.

-Gulp tasks are defined in a file called `Gulpfile.js` in the project's root directory.
+Gulp tasks are defined in a file called `gulpfile.js` in the project's root directory.
 First, we import the plugins and assign them to variables:

 {% highlight javascript %}
-var gulp = require('gulp'); // Gulp task runner
+var gulp = require('gulp'); // gulp task runner
 var phpspec = require('gulp-phpspec'); // for running phpspec
 var notify = require('gulp-notify'); // for desktop notifications
 {% endhighlight %}